firedrakeproject/Irksome/demos/cahnhilliard/demo_cahnhilliard.py.rst

   from firedrake import *
   import numpy as np
   import os
-  from irksome import Dt, GaussLegendre, AdaptiveTimeStepper
+  from irksome import Dt, GaussLegendre, TimeStepper

 We create a directory to store some output pictures::